Fix gRPC DEADLINE_EXCEEDED Errors Under Load

 Service is at p99 = 1.5 s under load; client deadline is 1 s.
 Every p99 request fails.
 Adding more clients makes it worse because nobody backs off.

-How to spot it: Server p99 > client deadline in the matching window.
+How to spot it: server p99 > client deadline in the matching time window.

 2. Deadlines are not propagated through the chain

-Client sets a 5 s deadline calling service A. Service A calls service B with no deadline — defaults to infinity.
-Service A times out but service B keeps working on a request nobody is waiting for, wasting capacity.
+Client sets a 5 s deadline calling service A. Service A calls service B with a fresh context.Background() (no deadline, defaults to infinity).
+A times out, but B keeps working on a request nobody is waiting for, wasting capacity.

-How to spot it: Service B sees no DEADLINE_EXCEEDED from cancellation, requests keep finishing long after the user gave up.
-Inflight goroutines climb.
+How to spot it: B never sees CANCELLED from upstream cancellation; requests keep finishing long after the user gave up.
+Inflight goroutines / threads climb.

 3. No retry policy

-How to spot it: Error rate goes up sharply during minor blips; recovers slowly.
+How to spot it: error rate jumps sharply during minor blips and recovers slowly.

 Client retries every failure.
-Slow backend becomes 3x slower because every call retries twice.
+A slow backend gets 3x the load because every call retries twice.
 Retry storm.

-How to spot it: Backend RPS spikes during slowdowns instead of dropping.
+How to spot it: backend RPS spikes during a slowdown instead of dropping.

 5. Head-of-line blocking on a single connection

 HTTP/2 streams on one connection share flow control.
-A slow stream slows everyone on that connection.
-Default gRPC channel often uses one TCP connection per subchannel.
+One slow stream slows everyone on that connection, and a default gRPC channel often uses a single TCP connection per subchannel.

 Shortest path to fix